patcadelina/prometheus-wiki/Default-port-allocations.md

 See https://prometheus.io/docs/instrumenting/writing_exporters/#port-numbers for why this exists.
+Integrations other than exporters (e.g. adopters, webhooks) may also be listed here.

 ## Core components starting at 9090
 * 9090 - Prometheus server